Sport Windsurf: Thrill of Wind and Waves

 sport windsurf

-Sport windsurf, also known as windsurfing or sailboarding, involves a board with a mounted sail.
+Sport windsurfing, also known as windsurfing or sailboarding, involves a board with a mounted sail.
 The rider stands on the board, holds a boom (horizontal bar), and tilts the sail to catch wind for propulsion.
 Steering happens by shifting body weight and adjusting sail angle.

 Key Differences from Similar Sports